fmonteghetti/rpm-keyd/README.md

 # rpm-keyd
-Spec file to build a rpm package for the keyd daemon.
+Spec file to build a rpm package for the keyd daemon (https://github.com/rvaiya/keyd).